My latest at Adventist Today (Nov 16, 2010).

 This emphasis on the character of God strikes a responsive chord with Seventh-day Adventist theology, as it is the centerpiece of “the Great Controversy” framework.
 The conveners of the conference wanted to highlight this point, and express their gratitude to Arminius on the 400th anniversary of the “Remonstrance” of 1610.
 The Arminian banner was taken up by John Wesley in the 18th century, and Arminius’ teachings were enshrined in the Methodist movement he founded.
 This was the framework assumed by those founders of the Seventh-day Adventist church, like Ellen White, who came from a Methodist background.

-And yet, listening to these presenters, and pondering the debates among evangelicals, it was clear to me that though we have assumed certain key points made by Arminius, much of the language and many of the concepts remain foreign.
+And yet, listening to these presenters, and pondering the debates among evangelicals, it seemed clear to me that though we have assumed certain key points made by Arminius, much of the language and many of the concepts remain foreign.
 Our theology has tended to use the language of the Bible (King James Version), whereas the Arminian debate often depends upon medieval philosophical and theological categories to which we are unaccustomed.

 I’m inclined to agree with these sentiments expressed by William Miller in his “Apology and Defence” (1845):